Blobtoe/Android-APT-Decoder/README.md

 ## About
 The decoder is written in python and can be found [here](https://github.com/Chemfinn/apitran-improved/tree/master/apitran-improved).
 I simply tweaked the code to work with chaquopy so I could build it into an app.
 The tweaked python file can be found [here](https://github.com/Blobtoe/Android-APT-Decoder/blob/master/app/src/main/python/app.py).

-Currently, the app will only run for 5 minutes because it is running on an unlisenced copy of chaquopy, but I am currently in the process of aquiring one.

 ## Installing
 You can find the apk file in [/apk/](https://github.com/Blobtoe/Android-APT-Decoder/blob/master/apk/APT%20Decoder.apk).
-I plan on releasing it to the play store soon.
+I plan on releasing it to the play store eventually.

 # To do:
   - Add parameters for sharpening and stuff